-- By any ministerial compromise that somehow weakens, reduces the value of, or brings detriment to what it has historically meant to be Evangelical Protestant categorically. [i.e. ministerial partnering together with any non-evangelical protestant group or other ecclesiastical tradition (liberal or covenantal), as if they define the Gospel, faith, grace, or even the Person of Jesus Christ the same way as an Evangelical Protestant.
+- By any ministerial compromise that somehow weakens, reduces the value of, or brings detriment to what it has historically meant to be Evangelical Protestant categorically. [i.e. ministerial partnering together with interfaith groups or any non-evangelical protestant group of ecclesiastical, liberal or neo-orthodox tradition (see above, 1A), as if they define the Gospel, faith, grace, or even the Person of Jesus Christ the same way as an Evangelical Protestant.
 This however excludes my preaching/teaching to any of these groups or representatives from these groups with the content and manner consistent with C.E.P., seeing that a refusal to do so would be denying a willing soul the chance to hear the Gospel.
 If they do not impose sanctions on me or my content, then I am free to preach Christ and Him crucified.]

 3. About The “Problem” of Unorthodox and Compromising C.E.P.s

-A. The problem of Unorthodox C.E.P.s arises in that an unorthodox essentialist is by definition impossible.
+A. The problem of Unorthodox C.E.P.s to fundamentalist C.E.P.s arises in that an unorthodox essentialist is by definition impossible.
 One is either unorthodox, or he holds the essentials of historic C.E.P.s.
 There is no middle ground.

-B. The problem of Compromising C.E.P.s arises in that they make concessions which are detrimental or pejorative to the Gospel [please see 2B above].
+B. The problem of Compromising C.E.P.s to fundamentalist C.E.P.s arises in that they make concessions which are detrimental or pejorative to the Gospel [please see 2B above].
 And so, in that sense, they are neither essentialist nor evangelical nor protestant, if/when they make such concessions.